 The Investment Manager's security selection process is fundamental to exposure to price risk.
-Whilst the Morgan Stanley Capital International ('MSCI') AC Asia ex Japan Net Index is used in measuring relative performance of the Fund, risk in the view of the Investment Manager is not limited to relative performance versus a benchmark, but more so the prospect of losing money (i.e. absolute returns) over the long term.
+Whilst the ASX 200 is used in measuring relative performance of the Fund, risk in the view of the Investment Manager is not limited to relative performance versus a benchmark, but more so the prospect of losing money (i.e. absolute returns) over the long term.
 The Fund seeks a diversified range of investments whose business and growth prospects are being undervalued by the market.
 As a result, the Fund's securities holdings vary considerably from the composition of the index.